Line 30400 – Amount for an eligible dependant

 Note

 The eligible dependant must be dependent on others because of the impairment and will likely continue to be dependent on others for an indefinite duration.
-Because of this impairment, the eligible dependant needs much more help for their personal needs and care compared to other persons of the same age.
+Because of this impairment, the eligible dependant needs much more help for personal needs and care compared to other persons of the same age.

 Claims made by more than one person